NMATech/Memoir/README.md

     npm run dev
     ```

-5. Visit `http://localhost:8080` in your browser to access Dekadio.
+5. Visit `http://localhost` in your browser to access Memoir.

 ## Website screenshots
 1. Login